SJBarras/gltf_parser/README.md

-(This fork adds support for morph targets and extras, as well as keeping it up to date with new compiler releases)
+(This fork adds support for morph targets and extras, as well as keeping it up to date with new compiler releases.
+NOTE: morph targets dont support sparse accessors)

 # glTF parser for Jai codebase